fetis/30-seconds-of-angular/snippets/observables-as-outputs.md

 # Content
 `EventEmitters`  used for `@Output`'s are just Observables with an emit method.

-This means that you can just use `Observable` instance instead. e.g. we can wire up FormControl value changes directly:
+This means that you can just use `Observable` instance instead, e.g. we can wire up FormControl value changes directly:

 ```TypeScript
 readonly checkbox = new FormControl();